 White and pink frosting plastered on their smooth surfaces

 Serum of sameness – In a feeble attempt

 To preserve their parts like cadavers in formaldehyde.

 Forbid we insult taste buds with a flavor too sweet.

 I stumbled across some of my old poems that I wrote during my undergrad years (which was about 1.0007 seconds ago).
 None of which are about anything of imminent importance, but interesting enough.
-I’m publishing one poem a day for the next six days.
+I’m publishing them for you to enjoy!

 Read them, love them, hate them, start dialogue, send them to your mom for her birthday…whatever’s clever.

-I wanted the truth to ring in your head like an ambulance siren
+I wanted the truth to ring in your head like a siren

 I wanted the truth to unshackle the hesitations